xyzpw/ascii-plague-shooter/README.md

 #### Fast Reloading
 If there are multiple enemies and you can't reload, you can fast reload &#8212;
  you will lose the entire mag at the cost of reloading faster.

+If the firearm does not use detachable magazines, fast reloading loads a single round, whereas regular reloading continues until the magazine is full or there are no more rounds in the inventory.

 ##### Accuracy
 The further an enemy is being shot at is, the less chance of the shot being a successful hit.